ItalyStrap/event/README.md

 // Pass the $event_resolver object created earlier
 $empress->extend( $event_resolver );

-// When you are ready call the resolve() method for autowiring your application
+// When you are ready call the resolve() method for auto-wiring your application
 $empress->resolve();